Axway/amplify-central/content/en/docs/manage_asset_catalog/asset_lifecycle.md

 Version management tracks all historical changes and controls what will be bundled into a product.

 Asset versions are immutable, so direct changes are not allowed.
-All changes, such as adding / removing an resource, requires that the asset be in Draft state.
+All changes, such as adding / removing an resource, require that the asset be in Draft state.
 To make changes in an existing asset definition that is not in Draft state, a new version must be created.